a15k/interactions-api/README.md

 2. Presentations controller
 3. Ratings controller
 4. Getting accept header to display in swagger-ui
-5. Set known apps and settings from metrics-site via an API
+5. Set known apps and settings from interactions-site via an API

 # Notes